Cybersecurity Essentials: Computer Security

-This is a noncredit professional development course designed to equip you with in-demand security skills.
-This course focuses on securing computing systems and web applications.
+This noncredit professional development course will equip you with in-demand computer and web application security skills.

 Upon successfully completing the program, you will be able to use the data collected from a variety of cyber defense tools (e.g., IDS alerts, firewalls, network traffic logs) to analyze computing systems and applications events for the purpose of detecting and mitigating attacks against their operations.